Lab Session 5: Force Control¶

 Hence, the manipulator follows a purely kinematic behavior expressed by the law:

-In this case, the goal is to implement the force control law indicated illustrated in the following schema according to the expression
+In this case, the goal is to implement the force control law illustrated in the following diagram, according to the expression:

 The variable \(\mathbf{x}_F\) constitutes the system input and is defined as follows: